What Are The Two Primary Functions For Drawing

 • Experimentation: Artists should be encouraged to experiment with different drawing techniques, such as hatching, cross-hatching, stippling, and blending.
 They should also explore different materials, such as pencils, charcoal, ink, and pastels.
 This experimentation can lead to the discovery of new and innovative ways of creating drawings.

 • Influence and Inspiration: Artists are often influenced by the work of other artists, both past and present.
-Studying the work of masters can provide inspiration and guidance, but it's important to avoid simply copying their style.
+Studying the work of masters can provide inspiration and guidance, but you'll want to avoid simply copying their style.
 Instead, artists should strive to develop their own unique approach.

 • Finding Your Voice: Developing a personal style is a gradual process that requires dedication and self-reflection.
 Artists should be encouraged to trust their instincts and to create drawings that are authentic and meaningful to them.
 Over time, their unique voice will emerge.